-- Make your pool childproof: If you have a backyard pool, give some thought into child safety features.
+- Make your pool childproof: If you have a backyard pool, give some thought to child safety features.

 Know the Rules of the Beach

-- Invest in a good life jacket.
+- Invest in the best life jacket for kids.
 That will give you some peace of mind.

 - Know what the various safety warnings or flags mean.